-L OSS AND LOSS ADJUSTMENT EXPENSE RESERVES: Amount 1 Unpaid Losses and Loss Adjustment Expenses (Schedule P, Part 1, Total Column 24 or 34 if discounting is allowable under state law) \$ 2.
-Unpaid Losses and Loss Adjustment Expenses - Direct and Assumed (Should equal Schedule P, Part 1, Summary, Totals from Columns 17, 18, 20, 21, and 23, Line 12 x 1000) \$ 3.
-Other items on which the Appointed Actuary is expressing an Opinion (list separately, adding additional lines as needed) \$

-Exhibit B: DISCLOSURES DATA TO BE FILED IN BOTH PRINT AND DATA CAPTURE FORMAT

-NOTE: Exhibit B should be completed for Net dollar amounts included in the SCOPE.
-If an answer would be different for Direct and Assumed amounts, identify and discuss the difference within RELEVANT COMMENTS.

-Last First Middle

-1. Name of the Appointed Actuary

-2. The Appointed Actuary's relationship to the Company.

-Enter E or C based upon the following:

-E - If an Employee of the Company or Group

-C - If a Consultant

-3. The Appointed Actuary has the following designation (indicated by the letter code):

-F - If a Fellow of the Casualty Actuarial Society (FCAS)

-A - If an Associate of the Casualty Actuarial Society (ACAS)

-M - If not a member of the Casualty Actuarial Society, but a Member of the American Academy of Actuaries (MAAA) approved by the Casualty Practice Council, as documented with the attached approval letter.
+LC LOSS AND LOSS ADJUSTMENT EXPENSE RESERVES: Amount 1.
+Unpaid Losses and Loss Adjustment Expenses (Schedule P, Part 1, Total Column 24 or 34 if discounting is allowable under state law) n \$ 2.
+Unpaid Losses and Loss Adjustment Expenses - Direct and Assumed (Should equal Schedule P, Part 1, Summary, Totals from Columns 17, 18, 20, 21, and 23 Line 12 x 1000) \$ \$ 3.
+Other items on which the Appointed Actuary is expressing an Opinion (list separately, adding additional lines as needed) t \$ Exhibit B: DISCLOSURES DATA TO BE FILED IN BOTH PRINT AND DATA CAPTURE FOR • N r DATA TO BE FILED IN BOTH PRINT AND DATA CAPTURE FOR .WIA I - NO bit B should be completed for Net dollar amounts included in the SCOPE.
+If an ansect and Assumed amounts, identify and discuss the difference within RELEVANT (different for Last First Middle 1.
+Name of the Appointed Actuary 2.
+The Ap ppointed Actuary's relationship to the Company.
+Enter I E or C based upon the following: E · If an Employee of the Company or Group C - If a Consultant 3. opointed Actuary has the following designation ted by the letter code): F - If a Fellow of the Casualty Actuarial Society (FCAS) A - If an Associate of the Casualty Actuarial Society (ACAS) M - If not a member of the Casualty Actuarial Society, but a Member of the American Academy of Actuaries (MAAA) approved by the Casualty Practice Council, as documented with the attached approval letter.

 O - For Other

-- 4. Type of Opinion, as identified in the OPINION paragraph.
-Enter R, I, E, Q, or N based upon the following:

-- R If Reasonable

-- I If Inadequate or Deficient Provision

-- E If Excessive or Redundant Provision

-- Q If Qualified (use Q when part of the OPINION is Qualified)

-- N If No Opinion - 5.
-Materiality Standard expressed in U.S. dollars (used to answer question #6) - 6.
-Are there significant risks that could result in Material Adverse Deviation? - 7.
-Statutory Surplus (Liabilities, Surplus, and Other Funds Page, Line 32) - 8.
-Known claims reserve (Liabilities, Surplus, and Other Funds Page, Line 1) - 9.
-Statutory premium reserve (Liabilities, Surplus, and Other Funds Page, Line 2) - 10.
-Aggregate of other reserves required by law (Liabilities, Surplus, and Other Funds Page, Line 3) - 11.
-Supplemental reserve (Liabilities, Surplus, and Other Funds Page, Line 4) - 12.
-Anticipated net salvage and subrogation included as a reduction to loss reserves as reported in Schedule P - 13.
-Discount included as a reduction to loss reserves and loss adjustment expense reserves as reported in Schedule P - 14.
-Other items on which the Appointed Actuary is providing relevant comment (list separately, adding additional lines as needed)
+4. Type of Opinion, as identified in the OPINION paragraph.
+Enter R, I, E, Q, or N based upon the following: R - If Reasonable I - If Inadequate or Deficient Provision E - If Excessive or Redundant Provision Q - If Qualified (use Q when part of the OPINION is Qualified) N - If No Opinion 5.
+Materiality Standard expressed in U.S. dollars (used $$ to answer question #6) $$ \$ 6.
+Are there significant risks that could result in Material Adverse Deviation?
+7. Statutory Surplus (Liabilities, Surplus, and Other Funds Page, Line 32) \$ 8.
+Known claims reserve (Liabilities, Surplus, and Other Funds Page, Line 1) \$ 9.
+Statutory premium reserve (Liabilities, Surplus, and Other Funds Page, Line 2) \$ 10.
+Aggregate of other reserves required by law (Liabilities, Surplus, and Other Funds Page, Line 3) \$ 11.
+Supplemental reserve (Liabilities, Surplus, and Other Funds Page, Line 4) \$ 12.
+Anticipated net salvage and subrogation included as a reduction to loss reserves as reported in Schedule P \$ 13.
+Discount included as a reduction to loss reserves and loss adjustment expense reserves as reported in Schedule P \$ 14.
+Other items on which the Appointed Actuary is providing relevant comment (list separately, adding additional lines as needed) \$ necaca j Ψ